 Key Takeaway

-Searing lamb chops in a big skillet is a big deal in our house.
+Searing lamb chops on the stove is a big deal in our house.
 My family absolutely LOVES this meal!

-In the Keys, you can get good lamb chops at Publix.
-If you're in Key Largo or on the mainland, you can get great grass-fed chops at Sprouts or Whole Foods.
+In the Keys, you can find good lamb chops at Publix.
+If you're in Key Largo or on the mainland, check out Sprouts or Whole Foods for grass-fed options.

-Lamb chops require nothing but a little salt.
-However, we like to butter-baste the chops, which involves continually spooning hot, melted butter over the meat as it cooks.
-This technique infuses the lamb with rich flavor, keeps it moist, and gives it a beautiful golden glow.
+We like to butter-baste the chops, spooning hot melted butter over the meat as it cooks.
+It adds rich flavor, keeps the chops moist, and gives them a beautiful golden color.

-Finish with a sprinkle of flaky sea salt and freshly ground black pepper for the perfect final touch.
-Serve with potatoes, pasta, or fresh fruit for a wonderful meal.
+Finish with flaky sea salt and freshly ground black pepper.
+Serve with potatoes, pasta, or even fresh fruit for a great meal.

 Ingredients

-- 6-8 baby lamb chops about 1 pound
+- 6-8 small rib lamb chops about 1 pound

 - Kosher salt and black pepper